sugarlabs/musicblocks/README.md

 The Music Blocks project adheres to the [Sugar Labs Code of Conduct](https://github.com/sugarlabs/sugar-docs/blob/master/src/CODE_OF_CONDUCT.md)

+## <a name="CONTRIBUTING"></a>Contributing

+[Contributing.md](CONTRIBUTING.md) provides a general overview of Sugar Lab's guidelines.
+It contains best practices for writing code, submitting pull requests, and following coding standards.
+Please refer to this guide before making contributions to ensure consistency and maintain the quality of the project.

 ## <a name="MODIFYING_MUSIC_BLOCKS"></a>Modifying Music Blocks

 The core functionality for Music Blocks resides in the [`js/`